ShoYamanishi/ARWithMetalAndSwiftUI/README.md

-# Template XCode Project for ARKit, Metal, and SwiftUI.
+# Template XCode Project for ARKit, Metal, and SwiftUI (without Storyboard).

-This is a barebone template XCode project that shows how to render the AR world with Metal shaders in SwiftUI.
+This is a barebone template XCode project that shows how to render the AR world with Metal shaders in SwiftUI, as opposed to Storyboard & Swift.
 It shows how SwiftUI and the rendering part with ARKit & Metal can communicate with each other by showing how to control the size of the rectangles drawn on the screen with the SwiftUI's Slider.

 [Demo Video](https://youtube.com/shorts/SDvFGOBvw2Y)